raganwald-deprecated/homoiconic/2009-10-08/metalinguistic.md

       # actions...
     end

-    task :prereq1 => [:pre_prereq]
+    task :prereq1 => [:pre_prereq] do |t|

-    task prereq1 do |t|
       # actions...
     end

+    task :pre_prereq => [:prereq2] do |t|
+      # actions...
+    end

-Behind the scenes, of course, there is an engine that sorts out the prerequisites and runs them in order.
-But this is a very different set of semantics than Ruby (or most other popular languages).
+Behind the scenes, of course, there is an engine that sorts out the prerequisites, runs them in order, and makes sure that each prerequisite is only run once.
+This is a very different set of semantics than Ruby (or most other popular languages) provides out of the box.
 If you want to run `prereq1`and `prereq2` before `do_something`, the Ruby way is to write:

     def do_something
       prereq1
       prereq2
-      # actions ...
+      # actions
-    end

-There is no way to distinguish "stuff that's part of a task" from "stuff that should be done before a task," nor is there any way to separate the two definitions.
-And worse, *the Native Ruby Way has the wrong semantics*.
-Consider this additional code:

     def prereq1
       pre_prereq